Aleksandr Karelin: Mixed martial arts

 On 21 February 1999, Karelin defeated Akira Maeda in a shoot wrestling contest put on by RINGS that drew a gate of over $1 million.
 The match gained widespread media coverage, including mentions in The New York Times and Sports Illustrated.
 The match took place in the Maeda-owned professional wrestling organization RINGS.
-Though widely considered to have been a shoot style wrestling contest, the match is counted as an official mixed martial arts (MMA) match in Sherdog's record database.
+Though widely considered to have been a work style wrestling contest, the match is counted as an official mixed martial arts (MMA) match in Sherdog's record database.
 Karelin weighed in at 134 kg.